 ^h Beneath the vehicle control incidence is the P value associated with the trend test.
 Beneath the dosed group incidence are the P values corresponding to pairwise comparisons between the vehicle controls and that dosed group.
-The Poly-3 test accounts for differential mortality in animals that do not reach terminal kill.
+The Poly-3 test accounts for the differential mortality in animals that do not reach terminal sacrifice.
 A lower incidence in a dose group is indicated by N.

-Uterus: The incidences of uterine stromal polyp and stromal polyp or stromal sarcoma (combined) in the female mice showed positive trends as well as significant increases in the 3.0 mg/kg group; the incidences in the 3.0 mg/kg females also exceeded the ranges in historical controls from dermal studies (all vehicles) and from all routes of administration (Tables 14, D1, D2, and D3b).
-In addition, there was one female in the vehicle control group with a uterine sarcoma of uncertain orgin.
-Since the origin of the uterine sarcoma was uncertain, the diagnosis of uterine sarcoma was not included with the other uterine tumors.
-Microscopically, stromal polyps were pedunculated masses that protruded into the lumen, were often lined by cuboidal to columnar epithelium, and were composed of abundant amounts of loose stroma containing stellate or spindle cells, numerous blood vessels, and ectatic endometrial glands (Plate 4).
-Stromal sarcomas were distinguished from stromal polyps by marked cellular pleomorphism.
+Uterus: Incidences of uterine stromal polyp and stromal polyp or stromal sarcoma (combined) in female mice showed positive trends as well as significant increases in the 3.0 mg/kg group; the incidences in the 3.0 mg/kg females also exceeded the ranges in historical controls from dermal studies and from all routes of administration (Tables 14, D1, D2, and D3b).

+Microscopically, stromal polyps were pedunculated masses that protruded into the lumen, were often lined by cuboidal to columnar epithelium, and were composed of abundant amounts of loose stroma containing stellate or